Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Steam : Scaling Defence to 100+ Languages via Back-Translation

 \subsection{STEAM Evaluation}

 \paragraph{Comparison to semantic clustering.}

 We evaluate \textsc{Steam} against semantic clustering methods to assess its robustness under translation attacks.
-As in \S\ref{subsec:limited_tokens}, all methods are tested on the same set of 17 supported languages. \textsc{Steam} achieves consistently strong results, maintaining an average AUC above \textbf{0.90} across all language categories, including medium- and low-resource ones (Table~\ref{tab:aya_translation_xsir_steam_grouped}, Appendix~\ref{app:steam}).
-Compared with semantic clustering approaches (X-SIR and X-KGW), \textsc{Steam} shows large gains: on average, +0.205 AUC and +46.6\%p TPR@1\% relative to X-SIR, and +0.174 AUC and +33.3\%p TPR@1\% relative to X-KGW.
-The largest improvements are observed for Hindi and Portuguese, with up to +0.333 AUC and +64.6\% TPR@1\%, respectively.
-These gains are consistent across linguistically diverse languages, confirming that \textsc{Steam} generalises reliably beyond high-resource settings.
+As in \S\ref{subsec:limited_tokens}, all methods are tested on the same set of 17 attack languages.
+For back-translation, \textsc{Steam} chooses from a pool of 133 candidate languages covering a wide range of language families (Appendix \ref{app:bt-languages}). \textsc{Steam} achieves consistently strong results, maintaining an average AUC above \textbf{0.965} across all language categories, including medium- and low-resource ones (Table~\ref{tab:aya_translation_xsir_steam_grouped}, Appendix~\ref{app:steam}).
+Compared with semantic clustering approaches (X-SIR and X-KGW), \textsc{Steam} shows large gains: on average, +0.25 AUC and +44.0\%p TPR@1\% relative to X-SIR, and +0.216 AUC and +30.7\%p TPR@1\% relative to X-KGW.
+The largest improvements are observed for Tamil and Hindi, with up to +0.41 AUC and +58.8\%p TPR@1\%, respectively.
+These gains confirm that \textsc{Steam} generalises reliably beyond high-resource settings.
 Unlike semantic clustering, \textsc{Steam} is robust in medium- and low-resource languages, unaffected by tokenizer limitations.

-\paragraph{STEAM robustness to unsupported languages.} Although the baseline evaluation confirms the efficacy of \textsc{Steam} under ideal conditions, a more rigorous stress test is required to assess its robustness.
-We investigate \textsc{Steam} performance when the set of supported languages is misspecified.

-In our experimental design, we deliberately exclude the ground-truth source language from the back-translation pool.
-In this setup, \textsc{Steam} performance remains comparable to X-KGW and significantly outperforms both X-SIR and the undefended baseline in terms of AUC and TPR@1\% (Table~\ref{tab:aya_translation_xsir_steam_unsupported_auc}).
-Unlike semantic clustering methods, which collapse in this scenario due to their dependence on dictionary coverage, \textsc{Steam} robustness is bounded by the diversity of its back-translation pool.
-Expanding the set of candidate languages could further improve its robustness, thereby increasing the likelihood of capturing stronger watermark signals.